yt-dlp/yt-dlp/README.md

                                      with '#', ';' or ']' are considered as
                                      comments and ignored.
-    -o, --output TEMPLATE            Output filename template, see the "OUTPUT TEMPLATE" for all the info
+    -o, --output TEMPLATE            Output filename template, see the "OUTPUT TEMPLATE" for details
     --autonumber-start NUMBER        Specify the start value for %(autonumber)s (default is 1)
     --restrict-filenames             Restrict filenames to only ASCII
                                      characters, and avoid "&" and spaces in filenames
     --no-restrict-filenames          Allow Unicode characters, "&" and spaces in filenames (default)
     -w, --no-overwrites              Do not overwrite files
-    -c, --continue                   Resume partially downloaded files (default) --no-continue                    Do not resume partially downloaded files (restart from beginning)
+    -c, --continue                   Resume partially downloaded files (default) --no-continue                    Restart download of partially downloaded
+                                     files from beginning
     --part                           Use .part files instead of writing directly into output file (default)
     --no-part                        Do not use .part files - write directly into output file
-    --mtime                          Use the Last-modified header to set the file modification time
+    --mtime                          Use the Last-modified header to set the file modification time (default)
     --no-mtime                       Do not use the Last-modified header to set the file modification time
     --write-description              Write video description to a .description